Pensions

 It will help to know when you’ll be entitled to claim your State Pension, as that forms part of most people’s retirement plans.

-Be sure to check if the retirement age you have in mind is the one on your pension plans and update this if it's different.
+Be sure to check if the retirement age you have in mind is the one on your pension plans and update this if it is different.
 If you’re a Standard Life customer, we’ll get in touch with you as you approach your retirement date to make sure it’s still right for you.
 We’ll also give you some useful tips and help you better understand the steps you need to take as you approach retirement.

 Also bear in mind that the age at which you can access money from your pension plan is currently 55, but this is due to rise to 57 from 6 April 2028.